cloudwithanne/Deploying-an-AI-Spam-Detection-App/README.md

 ---

-## Step 7: Set Up Gunicorn for Production
+## Step 7: The app is currently running on the Flask's development server.
+To set up a production-ready server that can efficiently manage traffic to your app, you will need to run it on Gunicorn (optional if you're just testing)

 1. Install Gunicorn: